-The Motion in the House of Commons to Apologize to the British Home Children/Child Migrants
+The Official House of Commons Apology to the British Home Children/Child Migrants and their Descendants Unanimously Adopted on Feb.
+16, 2017

 Mr. Luc Thériault (Montcalm,… BQ): “Mr. Speaker, I ask for the consent of the House to adopt the following motion, with the support of the MP from Humber River–Black Creek [Judy Sgro], the MP from Chilliwack–Hope [Mark Strahl], the MP for Vancouver East [Jenny Kwan] and the MP from Saanich–Gulf Islands [Elizabeth May]: